aleixfabra/jticker/README.md

 How to use jQuery NasdaqAnimation plugin
 ===============
-jQuery NasdaqAnimation is a lightweight plugin that wants to solve the problem when you have a very long text for a single line and you don't want to use another line, css ellipsis (...) or any other solution.
-Otherwise, you just like this text effect.
+jQuery NasdaqAnimation is a lightweight plugin that wants to solve the problem that arises when you have a very long text for a single line and you don't want to use another line, css ellipsis (...) or any other solution.
+Or, simply, you just like this text effect.

 It uses CSS3 transitions to do it.